2008 United States presidential election in Florida

-The 2008 United States presidential election in Florida took place on November 4, 2008, and was part of the 2008 United States presidential election.
-Voters chose 27 representatives, or electors to the Electoral College, who voted for president and vice president.
+The 2008 United States presidential election in Florida took place on November 4, as part of the 2008 United States presidential election in which all 50 states plus the District of Columbia participated.
+Florida voters chose 27 representatives, or electors to the Electoral College, who voted for president and vice president.

-Florida was won by Democratic nominee Barack Obama by a 2.8% margin of victory, making it the first time since 1996 the state was won by a Democrat.
-Prior to the election, most news organizations considered this state a toss-up, or swing state, as it was heavily targeted by both campaigns.
-Despite the fact that polls showed John McCain in the lead throughout much of 2008, Obama took the momentum in the two months before Election Day.
-Obama ended up winning the state with 51 percent of the vote, including wins in four counties that George W. Bush won in 2004.
-Obama became the first Democrat to win a majority of Florida's popular vote since Jimmy Carter in 1976.
+Florida was won by Democratic nominee Barack Obama by a 2.8% margin of victory.
+Prior to the election, most news organizations considered this state a toss-up, or swing state, as polls went back and forth between Obama and Republican nominee John McCain and it was heavily targeted by both campaigns.
+Weeks before the election, Obama experienced a sudden bump in polling and ended up winning the state with 51% of the vote.
+This marked only the second time since 1976 that the state was won by a Democrat in a presidential election, which also made Obama the first non-incumbent Democrat to win Florida since Jimmy Carter prevailed in 1976.